 Students did not understand the difference between grammar, content/organization, and formatting when filling out their appointment forms, so they selected a focus by guessing or at random.

 Students wanted to start where they left off in the previous session.
-After the Writing Specialists explain that they need to work on something else as to avoid editing, they shift their focus onto something else.
+After the Writing Specialists explained that they need to work on something else as to avoid editing, they shifted their focus onto something else.

 Conclusion

 The study shows that tutees come to the Writing Center seeking help most often with grammar.
-Particularly, verb tenses, articles, and commas were the top 3 most frequently talked about concepts during grammar-oriented tutoring sessions.
-However, most focus shifts occurred to content/organization, which indicates that perhaps Writing Specialists play a significant role in guiding tutees to see the overall picture of their papers instead of focusing at the sentence-level.
+Particularly, verb tenses, articles, and commas were the top three most frequently talked about concepts during grammar-oriented tutoring sessions.
+However, most focus shifts occurred to content/organization, which indicates that Writing Specialists play a significant role in guiding tutees to see the overall picture of their papers instead of focusing only on sentence-level concerns.
 In terms of content/organization, discussion about the thesis/thesis statement and the assignment prompt were two of the most frequently occurring topics.

-Although 30% of all client reports had focus shifts, many tutoring sessions focused on more than focus throughout the entire session (i.e., grammar and formatting).
+Although 30% of all client reports had focus shifts, many tutoring sessions focused on more than one focus throughout the entire session (e.g., grammar and formatting).
 These sessions seem to focus on the specific needs and questions that tutees bring with them, rather than on a general focus such as grammar.
 Perhaps for tutees who are aware of their own strengths and weaknesses in writing, it may be more productive if Writing Specialists addressed the specific concerns and questions of tutees rather than on trying to adhere to one focus.
 Finally, the findings show that although content/organization is a significant focus, there is also a great demand for grammar.
 This suggests that more resources could be created for grammar-related concepts such as verb tenses, articles, and commas.
 Moreover, when tutors working at writing centers are being trained, they should practice explaining such concepts.

 While conducting the study, several questions arose, which require further investigation.
-It is my hope that this study opens doors for discussion and encourages other Writing Specialists to come up with ideas and pursue projects of their own.
+It is my hope that this study opens doors for discussion and encourages other Writing Specialists and WC Directors to come up with ideas and pursue projects of their own.

-There seems to be difficulty in defining the three focus as some concepts overlap.
+There seems to be difficulty in defining the focus of a session as some concepts overlap.
 Are grammar, formatting, and content/organization clearly defined and understood by Writing Specialists?
-For example, where does style, clarity, diction, cohesion, wordiness, and vocabulary fit in?
+For example, where do style, clarity, diction, cohesion, wordiness, and vocabulary fit in?
+(Note that “wordiness” occurs with some frequency in both grammar and content/organization client reports.
+Does this indicate that “wordiness” can be a sentence-level issue OR it can be an issue that affects content and organization more than sentence-level clarity?)

 Does the focus change when the assignment changes?